 Regulating commitment to mitosis from the spindle pole

-Commitment to mitosis is regulated by the activity of a protein kinase complex called MPF.
-During interphase Wee1 related kinases phosphorylate and inhibit MPF.
+Commitment to mitosis is triggered by activation of Cdk1-Cyclin B. During interphase Wee1 related kinases phosphorylate the catalytic, Cdk1 subunit to inhibit the complex.
 This phosphate is removed by Cdc25 phosphatases to promote mitotic entry.
-MPF activation promotes a positive feedback loop that boosts Cdc25 and inhibits Wee1 activity.
+Cdk1-Cyclin B activation promotes a positive feedback loop that boosts Cdc25 and inhibits Wee1 activity.
 This feedback loop includes polo kinase.
 The spindle pole component Cut12 associates with polo kinase, modulates its activity and can be mutated to promote mitosis in cells that lack Cdc25.
 This suggests that commitment to mitosis is promoted by events on the spindle pole.

 MPF activation triggers downstream kinases